• Skip to primary navigation

 • 50% of phenolics in potatoes are found in the skin and around it.
 Therefore, avoid peeling your potatoes whenever possible and go for organic produce.

-• Potatoes with red and purple colors compared to yellow or white potatoes do possess a high amount of antioxidants.
+• Compared to yellow or white potatoes, potatoes with red and purple colors possess a high amount of antioxidants.

 Please note that we all react differently to the same food.
-If you get flares after eating potatoes, try eating just a little amount with veggies before ruling them completely from your diet!
+If you get flares after eating potatoes, try eating just a little amount with veggies before removing them completely from your diet!

 Ways to serve these pan-fried potatoes